What is Dravet syndrome?

 - It is commonly misdiagnosed.
 MRI (magnetic resonance imaging) and EEG (electroencephalogram) tests are also normal in infants at first.

-- About 80% of people with this syndrome have a gene mutation that causes problems in the way that ion channels in the brain work.
+- About 8 out of 10 people with this syndrome have a gene mutation that causes problems in the way that ion channels in the brain work.
 This mutation is most often not inherited from the parents, but is considered a de novo or "new" mutation in the child.
-The seizures are refractory, or do not respond to seizure medications well in most cases.
+The seizures are refractory or do not respond to seizure medications well in most cases.

 What is it like?

 - Seizures generally start within the first year of life.
-The first seizure is often associated with a fever and may be a tonic clonic seizure (commonly referred to as a grand mal seizure) or a seizure involving clonic (jerking) movements on one side of the body.
+The first seizure is often associated with a fever and may be a tonic-clonic seizure (once referred to as a grand mal seizure) or a seizure involving clonic (jerking) movements on one side of the body.

-- Myoclonic seizures appear between 1 and 5 years in 85% of children with Dravet Syndrome.
+- Myoclonic seizures (brief shock-like jerks of a muscle or group of muscles) appear between 1 and 5 years in 85% of children with Dravet syndrome.

-- Seizures early in life are often prolonged (lasting more than 2 minutes) or repetitive and can result in status epilepticus, a life threatening condition in which seizures last longer than 30 minutes.
+- Seizures early in life are often long (lasting more than 2 minutes) or repetitive and can result in status epilepticus, a life-threatening condition.

 - Children with Dravet syndrome can develop many different seizure types:

-- Seizures occur without a fever.
+- After the first febrile seizure, seizures can happen without a fever.
 However, these children are very sensitive to infections and frequently have seizures when they are ill or have a fever.